interactivedatacomics/interactivedatacomics.github.io/getstarted.md

 * **Pixel graphics:** export into common `.png` files.
 The most prominent example tool is Adobe Photoshop, etc. You can also draw panels by hand, scan them, and save them as `.png` files.

 **Note:** Creating panels as '.svg' allows for more interactivity than `.png` files because we can describe elements inside the panels and reuse them for interactivity.
-Alternatively, you can can, e.g., hand-draw your panels, then import them into Adobe to add more specific elements (see below).
+Alternatively, you can, e.g., hand-draw your panels, then import them into Adobe to add more specific elements (see below).

 For our example comic we have drawn the following 8 panels in Figma as vector graphics.
-We must draw each panels that we want to show at any point in our comic.
+We must draw each panel that we want to show at any point in our comic.
 In the final comic, we start by showing only the first 2 panels and show one more panel on demand.

 When we draw the panels, we should draw them with a specific layout in mind.
 For example, we can draw the panels in their final layout in Figma.
 In the below image, we show all 8 panels that a user can eventually see in this example since we created them in the same file.